 They’re available from mid Winter to Spring and their flowers close up at night and open in the morning.

 They have a short vase life up between four-seven days—don't mix with narcissus as this will shorten their vase life..
 Put them in a light-filled location to avoid bending.

 Select bunches with buds slightly closed, yet are not completely flat open.
 Excellent for bridal bouquets.

-Snip 2cm off stems at 45 degree angle.
-Put in clean vase of fresh water and floral preservative (Optional: I don't tend to use preservative with any flowers but Kale will be fine with it added).
-Top up water every day.
-Ensure no leaves are below the water line.
-Keep i cooler temperature, out of the sun and away from ripening or wilting plants and produce.
+Put in a clean vase of fresh water with some floral preservative.
+Snip at least 2cm off the stems when changing the water every two days or so.
+Ensure that no leaves are below the water line.
+Keep in cooler temperature, out of the sun and away from ripening produce and wilting plants.

 Please take care!